RVAGameJams/learn2love/pages/02-07-the-world.md

 end
 ```

+This is a lot to digest so don't hesitate to re-read through this code several times if necessary.
+There were a lot of new functions introduced in this section, so in the next section we'll take a deeper look at the documentation and read more about them and their components.

 ## Exercises

-- Try changing the mass and gravity and see what happens.
+- Try changing the mass (`triangle.body:setMass`) and gravity (`love.physics.newWorld`) and see what happens.